rchughye/tripping-octo-wight/README.md

 ===================
 Primary purpose is to act as a portfolio of sorts.

-Currently includes: a back end prototype of data mining software (Cobb.py) and Project Euler problems
+Currently includes: a back end prototype of data mining software (Cobb Public.py) and Project Euler problems

 rchughye@uwaterloo.ca
 3/6/2014